codingwithsasquatch/serverless_ninjas_workshop/7-Serverless_Challenge/readme.md

 ###  APIs
 The following APIs are available to support the solution.

+Note: The API Key will be provided at the time of the exercise.

 1) Get details about a product (name and inventory count):
    * URL: https://ninjachallenge.azurewebsites.net/api/details/{id}
    * Example: https://ninjachallenge.azurewebsites.net/api/details/2